Disappearance of Amy Lynn Bradley: Later developments

 In the fall of 1999, Bradley's parents received an email from a man named Frank Jones.
-Frank told the family that he was a former U.S. Army Special Forces officer with a team of experienced soldiers who might be able to rescue Bradley.
+Jones told the family that he was a former U.S. Army Special Forces officer with a team of experienced soldiers who might be able to rescue Bradley.
 Jones had claimed that his team had seen Bradley being held by heavily armed Colombian personnel in a housing complex surrounded by barbed wire.
 The team also gave an accurate description of Bradley's tattoos and sang the lullaby that Bradley's mother used to sing to her.
-Over the next few months, Frank would feed news to the family and provided reports on sightings of their daughter.
+Over the next few months, Jones would feed news to the family and provided reports on sightings of their daughter.
 When Jones told them they were going to attempt a rescue, he added that more funds were needed.
 The Bradleys sent Jones a total of $210,000 to fund the set up for the search and had expected a call from Jones and his team for the results of the rescue mission that never came.
 Jones had made the story up and had tried to scam the Bradleys of money.
 In February 2002, federal prosecutors in Richmond charged him with defrauding the Bradleys of $24,444 and the National Missing Children's Organization of $186,416.
-Jones pleaded guilty in April of mail fraud and was sentenced to 5 years in prison.
+Jones pleaded guilty in April of mail fraud and was sentenced to five years in prison.

 In April 2003, witnesses reported seeing a woman matching Bradley's description in San Francisco, California, watching a street musician in the company of two men.
 The witnesses asserted they immediately recognized the woman as Bradley.
 Upon realizing they had been identified, the two men reportedly seized her and fled the scene.
 The woman allegedly cast a "pleading" look to the witnesses as she was being taken away.
 FBI sketches were released of the men who were believed to be with Bradley at the time.